 Soft skills assessment:

 This skill set emphasizes the non-technical aspects of the work.
 These include- communication, problem-solving, teamwork, and integrity.
-In situations of customer or client interaction, these skills become of utmost importance.
+Therefore in such situations of customer or client interaction, these skills become of utmost importance.

 A job may require some specific skills for which the candidate should qualify.
 Imagine hiring a typist who is slow at typing, he won’t be very efficient of course.
-Thus, test his typing speed, proficiency in language using hard skill tests before hiring.
+Thus, test his typing speed and proficiency in language using hard skill tests before hiring.

 Other employment tests: